Annie Hoey: Seanad Éireann

-In June 2020, Hoey made history when she became the first out bisexual member of Ireland’s national parliament.
+In June 2020, Hoey became the first out bisexual member of Ireland's national parliament.
 From 2021 to 2023, she raised topics on LGBTQ+ issues over 25 times inside the Oireachtas, especially on parental matters and trans healthcare.
 She also championed the Dublin Gay Theatre Festival in 2022 as a “focal supporter in the Oireachtas” and has worked internationally to support LGBTQ+ rights also beyond the Irish borders.

 Hoey was one of five Labour senators to seek a High Court ruling to determine whether the Seanad can sit before the eleven Taoiseach's nominees have been chosen.
-In July 2020, Hoey was appointed pParty spokesperson on Higher Education, Innovation and Research.
+In July 2020, Hoey was appointed party spokesperson on Higher Education, Innovation and Research.
 She introduced legislation to link student nurses and midwives pay to Health Care Assistants' pay in December 2020 after months of campaigning.

 In 2023, she campaigned for the introduction of a LungCheck screening programme, similar to that of BreastCheck or CervicalCheck.
 Hoey welcomed the news that a pilot would be getting underway when announced in April 2023.

 In February 2024, Hoey confronted social media company X executives with sexually abusive and violent posts directed at her on what she called a "hellscape" platform, where she claimed the platform was "doing infinitely more harm”.

 She did not contest the 2025 Seanad election.